Polyrific-Inc/OpenCatapult/src/Plugins/GeneratorProvider/Polyrific.Catapult.Plugins.AspNetCoreMvc/src/Resources/README.md

 - Entity Configs: Defines the physical database configuration you want to override.
 It defaults to the structure defined in the `Core.Entities`

 ### {{SampleProject}}.Infrastructure
-This is only a bootstrapper project, to link the Dependency Injection from Data project to Web project.
-This way, we can have a cleaner dependency map where the Web only depen on the Core project.
+This is a bootstrapper project, to link the Dependency Injection from Data project to Web project.
+This way, we can have a cleaner dependency map where the Web only depend on the Core project.

 ## Advanced